skycoin/User-Manuals/Initializing your Skywallet.md

 <Screenshot of Desktop Wallet displaying the message of detecting an unconfigured hardware wallet>

-In this window you can select two options :
+In this window, you can select two options :

-**"Configure automatically"**
+** “Configure automatically”**

 **"Restore backup"**

 ### Step 4.1: Configure automatically

-If you are using a Skywallet for the **first** time, then you can proceed with the option of "Configure Automatically".
+If you are using a Skywallet for the **first** time, then you can proceed with the option of “Configure Automatically”.

-"Configure automatically" button will configure your Skywallet as a new one.
+“Configure automatically” button will configure your Skywallet as a new one.

 Once the configuration is complete, the following window will be displayed.

 <Screenshot of the configuration process completion>

 You can use this window to change the name of your Skywallet.
-After which you can click on the "Close" button to close the window.
+After which you can click on the “Close” button to close the window.

 <Screenshot of a changed Skywallet name>